hmatyschok/ng_tap/README.md

   (b) VIA Rhine is a trademark of VIA Technologies Inc.

+  (c) Realtek is a trademark of Realtek Semiconductor Corp.

-  (c) Don't use this software on production systems!
+  (d) Don't use this software on production systems!

 Additional information about contacting
 ---------------------------------------